NIME-conference/cookbook/Officers/web_page.md

 - A news/blog section
 - A directory of active NIME'rs and institutions

 Considering recent social media developments, the two first may not be so relevant any longer.
 A directory could be useful, however, but needs maintenance if developed.

+## Web platform

+The current page is hosted on Wordpress.
+One option may be a jekyll-based solution on github.

+Some things to consider:

+- we are currently using the papercite plugin to [generate the paper archive](https://nime.gitbook.io/conference-cookbok/officers/paper_proceedings#indexing-in-google-scholar), so it is critical to find another solution for this if we move away from wordpress.
+- need to figure out where to archive old conference web pages (static pages with own formatting)